 Please Note: Custom previews must be created in EPUB format.
 Previews submitted in DOC, DOCX, or PDF formats cannot be submitted to retail distribution partners

-No, you can choose to set your eBook’s availability to Private Access, which will prevent it from displaying in the Lulu Marketplace.
+No, you may choose the retailers to which your eBook will be sent.
+If you do not choose Lulu as a distribution option, your eBook will be automatically set to Private Access, which prevents it from displaying in the Lulu Marketplace.

-If the eBook qualifies for distribution (i.e. is in EPUB format and includes an ISBN), you will see the Manage distribution button next to the title on the My Lulu > My Projects Page.
-Click this button to choose the retail distribution sites on which you want to sell your work.
+If your eBook qualifies for distribution (i.e. is in EPUB format and includes an ISBN), you will see the Manage distribution button next to the title on the My Projects page.
+Click this button to review or edit the retail distribution sites on which you want to sell your work.

 If you choose to revise an eBook already in retail distribution, the entire QA review and distribution process must be repeated.
 The revised version should replace the previously listed eBook in 3-6 weeks.

-If your eBook is still in the Lulu QA review process (Pending status) you can withdraw it (go to My Lulu > My Projects > Manage Distribution and click Cancel), make revisions, and resubmit it for review.
-The revised eBook will move to the end of the queue.
+If your eBook is still in the Lulu QA review process (Pending status) you can withdraw it (click My Projects > Manage Distribution and click Cancel), make revisions, and resubmit it for review.
+When you complete your revision, you can resubmit your eBook for review.

 You can remove your eBook from distribution by clicking on the Manage Distribution button next to the title.
-Click Cancel for each distribution channel from which you wish to remove your eBook.
+Deselect each distribution channel from which you wish to remove your eBook and save your changes.

 Your eBook will be removed from the retailer’s site as part of the next scheduled site catalog update.